-Total Points Available Expectations A complete response must Describe the proposed school's curriculum; Identify information that demonstrates the curriculum is research-based; Describe a curriculum that is reasonable, based on the professional judgment of experienced educators; Identify information that demonstrates how the curriculum will align with the New Mexico Common Core State Standards (CCSS) and New Mexico Content Standards; Identify information that demonstrates how the curriculum will align with the proposed school's mission; and Include a reasonable (as based on the professional judgment of experienced educators) timeline and plan for the development of the entire proposed curriculum-including scope and sequence, unit plans, daily lesson plans, project 12 plans and rubrics, and unit and course assessments.
-12 The timeline must identify the following: responsible staff action steps • deadlines The timeline must include specific action steps that will ensure alignment with the CCSS, NM Content Standards, and the proposed school's mission. o The timeline must demonstrate that the scope and sequence and unit plans for one semester's curriculum will be fully completed before June 1st of the planning year-the deadline for having the commencement of operations approved. o If the applicant is proposing to adopt a fully developed or standardized curriculum, the timeline must include specific action steps to adapt the curriculum to the needs of the local community and the State of New Mexico.
-INDEPENDE NT REVIEWER EVALUATION: Click here to enter text.
+Total Points Available Expectations A complete response must Describe the proposed school's curriculum; Identify information that demonstrates the curriculum is research-based; • Describe a curriculum that is reasonable, based on the professional judgment of experienced educators; Identify information that demonstrates how the curriculum will align with the New Mexico Common Core State Standards (CCSS) and New Mexico Content Standards; Identify information that demonstrates how the curriculum will align with the proposed school's mission; and Include a reasonable (as based on the professional judgment of experienced educators) timeline and plan for the development of the entire proposed 10 curriculum-including scope and sequence, unit plans, daily lesson plans, project 12 plans and rubrics, and unit and course assessments.
+The timeline must identify the following: responsible staff action steps deadlines • The timeline must include specific action steps that will ensure alignment with the CCSS, NM Content Standards, and the proposed school's mission. • The timeline must demonstrate that the scope and sequence and unit plans for one semester's curriculum will be fully completed before June 1 st of the planning year-the deadline for having the commencement of operations approved.
+If the applicant is proposing to adopt a fully developed or standardized autriaulum the timeline must include specific action store to adopt the L curriculum, the timeline must include specific action steps to adapt the curriculum to the needs of the local community and the State of New Mexico.